OctopusDeploy/docs/docs/projects/variables/worker-pool-variables.md

 Worker pool variables are only available in **Octopus 2020.1** and later.
 :::

 Worker pool variables are [variables](/docs/projects/variables/index.md) which can be used to select where a deployment or a [runbook](/docs/operations-runbooks/index.md) is executed.
 Steps that use workers can specify a worker pool directly on the step or have the step depend on a worker pool variable.
-First you should set up your [worker](/docs/infrastructure/workers/index.md) and [worker pool](/docs/infrastructure/workers/worker-pools.md) infrastructure before you can use worker pool variables.
+Before you can use worker pool variables, you must set up your [worker](/docs/infrastructure/workers/index.md) and [worker pool](/docs/infrastructure/workers/worker-pools.md) infrastructure.

 In Octopus, you can [scope](/docs/projects/variables/index.md#scoping-variables) worker pools to: